What will a Labour government do for children?

 There's a record number of children in care in the UK – around 100,000.

-Labour has stated that ‘every child should have a loving, secure home’ but have given little detail on how it will ‘work with local government to support children in care’.
+We have so far seen little detail on how the government will do this, or how it will ‘work with local government to support children in care’.
 We’re hopeful that further commitments will soon be made – as wholesale reform and investment is needed in the UK’s social care systems.

 What we still need to see: